ModelEarth/data-pipeline/timelines/observable/README.md

 	yarn observable
 	yarn observable help

+If you are hosting on GitHub, do we turn on Github Pages?
+What Actions do we need to add?

 The answer is likely to be found in the [Observable Forum](https://talk.observablehq.com/).

 We are following this post for a solution:
 [Self Hosting post](https://talk.observablehq.com/t/announcing-observable-2-0/8744/8)
 A reply links to a sample of forking the Observable website and its Github Actions.

 Here's the action GordonSmith is using successfully (but what are the steps and settings?): https://github.com/GordonSmith/framework/actions/runs/7920241316